mpeeples2008/ArchNetSci/_book/10-diffusion.md

 ### Empirical Networks{#DiffuseEmpiricalNetworks}

 The `rdiffnet` function described above can also be applied to empirical networks.
 By way of example, let's take a look at the Iberian [Roman Roads](#RomanRoads) data set we've used in several places in this document.
 Here we define sites as nodes and connect them with edges when there is a documented road between them.
 We draw additional edges to nearest neighbors for all remaining unconnected nodes to create a single fully connected network.
-[Download the data here to follow along](data/road_networks.Rdata).
-[Download the basemap here]("data/road_base.Rdata").
+[Download the network data here to follow along](data/road_networks.Rdata) and [download the basemap here]("data/road_base.Rdata").

 First, let's map the network labeling the nodes by number: